Top 10 party Games

 And this week he’s on a painting kick, so I thought it would be fun to let him paint leftover egg cartons I had after making breakfast muffins this week.

-This little garden craft is super fun because kids can paint their egg carton gardens and then can also make the tissue paper butterflies to stick into the garden – making it like a real little garden!
+This little tissue paper butterfly craft is super fun because kids can paint their egg carton gardens and then can also make the tissue paper butterflies to stick into the garden – making it like a real little garden!

 Plus, kids can decorate their gardens however they want with markers, paint markers, or even stickers if you want to go that route!